OpsMx/x509-gate-simple/CLIENT-CERTS/README.md

 - ```spin -k app list``` to check
 - ```spin -k pi exec -a APPNAME -n PIPE-NAME``` to execute a pipeline
 - ```spin -k pi exec -h``` to get help, type as much as you can and put -h to get specific help
+- Note: using "-k" option is mandatory unless you are using public certs known to the OS.

 # Executing a pipeline with parameters
 - POST a json as shown below to the /pipelines/{application name}/{pipeline-name} end point.
 E.g.